JuergenGutsch/blog/_source/_posts/2020-08-20-health-checks.md

                 var reply = ping.Send("asp.net-hacker.rocks");
                 if (reply.Status != IPStatus.Success)
                 {
-                    return HealthCheckResult.Unhealthy("Ping Unhealthy");
+                    return HealthCheckResult.Unhealthy("Ping is unhealthy");
                 }

                 if (reply.RoundtripTime > 100)
                 {
-                    return HealthCheckResult.Degraded("Ping Degraded");
+                    return HealthCheckResult.Degraded("Ping is degraded");
                 }

-                return HealthCheckResult.Healthy("Ping Healthy");
+                return HealthCheckResult.Healthy("Ping is healthy");
             }
         }
         catch
         {
-            return HealthCheckResult.Unhealthy();
+            return HealthCheckResult.Unhealthy("Ping is unhealthy");
         }
     });
 ~~~

-This won't work, because my blog runs on Azure and Microsoft doesn't allow pings there.
+This actually won't work, because my blog runs on Azure and Microsoft doesn't allow to ping the app services.
 Anyway, this demo shows you how to handle the specific results and how to return the right `HealthCheckResults` depending on the state of the the actual check.

 But it doesn't really make sense to write those tests as lambda expressions and to mess with the `Startup` class.
 Good there is a way to also add class based health checks.